SabeinW/azure-network-protocols/README.md

 - in Wireshark, start a packet capture up
 - Filter for SSH traffic only From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address)
 - Observe DHCP Traffic
-- Open PowerShell as admin and run: ipconfig /renew Observe the DHCP traffic appearing in WireShark
+  Observe the DHCP traffic appearing in WireShark
 - Observe DNS Traffic
-- Back in Wireshark, filter for DNS traffic only
 - Observe RDP Traffic